 The fastest way to get started with Toil in a cloud environment is by using Toil's autoscaling capabilities to handle node provisioning.
-You can do this by using the Toil Provisioner or CGCloud.
+You can do this by using Toil's Docker-based provisioner, which operates using the Amazon Web Services cloud platform.

-To begin, launch a Toil leader instance using your choice of provisioners.
+The AWS provisioner is included in Toil alongside the [aws] extra and allows us to spin up a cluster without any external dependencies using the Toil Appliance, a Docker image that bundles Toil and all its requirements, e.g. Mesos.
+Toil will automatically choose an appliance image that matches the current Toil version but that choice can be overriden by setting the environment variables TOIL_DOCKER_REGISTRY and TOIL_DOCKER_NAME or TOIL_APPLIANCE_SELF (see toil.applianceSelf() and appliance_dev for details):

+'''

+$ toil launch-cluster -p aws CLUSTER-NAME-HERE --nodeType=t2.micro \

+--keyPairName=your-AWS-key-pair-name

+'''

+to launch a t2.micro leader instance - adjust this instance type accordingly to do real work.
+See here for a full selection of EC2 instance types.
+For more information on cluster management using Toil's AWS provisioner, see Cluster Utilities.

-Once we have our leader instance launched, the only remaining step is to kick off our Toil run with special autoscaling options.
-Now might be an opportune time to read up on Toil's extensive configuration options by passing --help to your toil script invocation.
+Once we have our leader instance launched, the steps for both provisioners converge.
+As with all distributed AWS workflows, we start our Toil run using an AWS job store and being sure to pass -batchSystem=mesos.
+Additionally, we have to pass the following autoscaling specific options.
+You can read the help strings for all of the possible Toil flags by passing -help to your toil script invocation.
+Indicate your provisioner choice via the -provisioner=<> flag and node type for your worker nodes via -nodeType=<>.
+Additionally, both provisioners support preemptable nodes.

-There are a number of autoscaling specific options, but only 2 options are strictly necessary to enable autoscaling: --provisioner=aws and --nodeType=<>.
-These options, respectively, tell Toil that we are running on AWS (currently the only supported autoscaling environment) and which instance type to use for the Toil worker instances.

-Preemptability

 Toil can run on a heterogenous cluster of both preemptable and non-preemptable nodes.
-Our preemptable node type can be set by using the --preemptableNodeType=<> flag.
-While individual jobs can each explicitly specify whether or not they should be run on preemptable nodes via the boolean preemptable resource requirement, the --defaultPreemptable flag will allow jobs without a preemptable requirement to run on preemptable machines.

-We can set the maximum number of preemptable and non-preemptable nodes via the flags --maxNodes=<> and --maxPreemptableNodes=<>.
+Our preemptable node type can be set by using the -preemptableNodeType=<> flag.
+While individual jobs can each explicitly specify whether or not they should be run on preemptable nodes via the boolean preemptable resource requirement, the -defaultPreemptable flag will allow jobs without a preemptable requirement to run on preemptable machines.
+Finally, we can set the maximum number of preemptable and non-preemptable nodes via the flags-maxNodes=<> and-maxPreemptableNodes=<>.
+Insure that these choices won't cause a hang in your workflow-if the workflow requires preemptable nodes set-maxPreemptableNodes to some non-zero value and if any job requires non-preemptable nodes set-maxNodes to some non-zero value.
+If the provisioner can't provision the correct type of node for the workflow's jobs, the workflow will hang.
+Use the --preemptableCompensation flag to handle cases where preemptable nodes may not be available but are required for your workflow.

-Specify Preemptability Carefully

-Ensure that your choices for --maxNodes=<> and --maxPreemptableNodes=<> make sense for your workflow and won't cause it to hang - if the workflow requires preemptable nodes set --maxPreemptableNodes to some non-zero value and if any job requires non-preemptable nodes set --maxNodes to some non-zero value.

-Finally, the --preemptableCompensation flag can be used to handle cases where preemptable nodes may not be available but are required for your workflow.

-Using Mesos with Toil on AWS
+Using mesos with Toil on AWS

-The mesos master and agent processes bind to the private IP addresses of their EC2 instance, so be sure to use the master's private IP when specifying --mesosMaster.
+The mesos master and agent processes bind to the private IP addresses of their EC2 instance, so be sure to use the master's private IP when specifying -mesosMaster.
 Using the public IP will prevent the nodes from properly discovering each other.

-Running on AWS
+1.4.2 Running on AWS